-It has an area of 151.7 km2 and a population of 14.000 habitants distributed in three small towns: Pollença, Port de Pollença and Cala Sant Vicenç.
-Pollensa offers an interesting number of possibilities to enjoy some great holidays: all kind of sports can be practiced (nautical and in the mountain), as well as a wide range of cultural events can be enjoyed.
-The Pollensa area is set against the hills and stretches until the sea, perfect to find whatever you are looking for.
+The region has an area of about 151.7 km2 and a population of 24.000 habitants distributed in three small towns: Pollensa, Port de Pollensa and Cala Sant Vicenç.
+Pollensa offers an interesting number of possibilities to enjoy some great holidays: all kinds of sports can be practiced such as golf, water sports, cycling or hiking in the mountains and a wide range of cultural events can be enjoyed.
+The Pollensa area is set against the majestic mountains and stretches down the sea, perfect to find whatever you are looking for.
 Whether you feel like relaxing on the beach, enjoying a day sailing in the fantastic bay or wandering in the stunning countryside.

 The city offers a variety of districts and properties.
 The architecture of some buildings in the prestigious Old Town (Casc Antic) and Santa Catalina is simply stunning and unique, these are currently the most charming and trendy areas to buy a property in the Balearic capital.
-Organised walking tours offer the opportunity to see a selection of the renowned little palaces with their elegant interior patios, admired by photographers & artists alike.
-The area along the seafront, the Paseo Marítimo, is the natural home for the jet-set, with its luxury apartments; fast pace of life and proximity to the marina and Port.
+Organised walking tours offer the opportunity to admire a selection of famous city residences with their elegant interior patios, inspirations for photographers and artists alike.
+The promenade area along the seafront, called the Paseo Marítimo, is the natural home to the jet-set, with its luxury apartments, fast pace of life and proximity to the exclusive marinas and commercial Port.

-The southern tip of Mallorca, has the coastlines and fishing possibilities which mostly attract the locals, who choose Colonia de San Jordí and Sa Rápita for a second home and spend the summer months down south.
-The choice of location is for the quality of beaches, the cleanliness of the water and abundance of fish and the favourable winds and currents.
-The rural areas of the South of Mallorca are among the most sparsely populated regions of the island.
-The flat scenery, mostly farmland, stretches from Llucmajor and Campos to the sea.
-For those who seek peace and quiet as well as proximity to the beach and airport, there are jewels of country houses with and without plenty of land waiting to be discovered off the beaten track.
+The southern tip of Mallorca has the coastlines and fishing possibilities which mostly attract the locals, they choose Colonia de San Jordí and Sa Rápita as the place to buy a second home and spend the summer months near the sea.
+The choice of location is determined by the quality of beaches, the cleanliness of the water and abundance of fish and the favourable winds and currents - perfect conditions for sailing.
+The rural areas in the south of Mallorca are among the most sparsely populated regions of the island.
+The flat countryside, mostly farmland, stretches from Llucmajor and Campos to the sea.
+For those who seek peace and quiet as well as proximity to the beach and airport, there are country gems, with or without a lot of land, waiting to be discovered off the beaten track.

 This central plains region is considered to be the most authentic of Mallorca.
-Oblivious to outside influences, an agricultural way of life continues to dominate the landscape, which is dedicated to grain crops, livestock farming including sheep and pigs, and in certain parts – most notably Sta Maria and Binissalem – to vineyards.
-Sta Maria: an excellent location, in the town of Santa María.
-In case you are not familiar with this town, it is the next market town outside Palma, famous for its vinyards and market, with a lively, cosmopolitan feel to it, a number of renowned restaurants, while at the same time being very rural.
-It has the added advantage of being on the train line, making the city centre of Palma accessible ten minutes away.
+Oblivious to outside influences, an agricultural way of life continues to dominate the landscape, which is dedicated to grain crops, livestock farming including sheep and pigs, and in certain parts – most notably in Santa Maria and Binissalem – to vineyards.
+In case you are not familiar with Santa Maria, it is the next market town outside of Palma, famous for its vineyards and a weekly market with a lively, cosmopolitan feel to it, a number of popular restaurants, while at the same time it is still very rural.
+Santa Maria has the added advantage of being on the train line, making the city centre of Palma accessible within ten minutes